nickmvincent/cmpt419_spring2025/slides_src/week12.md

 - If you already shared, say, revealing that I'm in this room at 4:30p on Wed., I might share that some info for very low amount
 - might need some kind of tax to create better equilibrium

+---

 ## Key goals for 419

 - Be aware of these sometimes-competing perspectives
 - Be vaguely aware of framing and methods difference between e.g. a Nature editorial, SIGMOD paper, and AEA paper
-- Be able to trace the basic arguments, and explain them at a very basic level
+- Be able to trace the basic arguments, and explain them at a basic level

+---

 ## Example questions